argrecsys/arg-min-dl/README.md

-# Neural Network Architectures for Argument Mining Tasks
+# Deep Learning Architectures for Argument Mining Tasks
-Neural network architectures for solving the three major argument mining tasks: argumentative fragment detection, argument component classification, and argumentative relation recognition.
+Deep learning architectures for solving the three major argument mining tasks: argumentative fragment detection, argument component classification, and argumentative relation recognition.

 ## Dataset
 The data used are the small version of the decide-madrid-2019 dataset annotated for argument mining tasks.